zengm-games/zengm.com/basketball-gm.com/changelog/index.md

 ---
 This changelog is for both [Basketball GM](https://basketball-gm.com/) and [Football GM](https://football-gm.com/).

+* 2020-08-31: Added BPM, DBPM, OBPM, and VORP to the advanced stats in BBGM.
+Thanks @nicidob! [[1]](https://old.reddit.com/r/BasketballGM/comments/ijszx5/added_bpm_dbpm_obpm_and_vorp_to_the_advanced/)

+* 2020-08-30: Frivolity to show which jersey numbers had the most/best players, and the top players who wore each jersey number.
+Also added similar lists of top players from each country and college, which you can access from those frivolities.
+They are all also linked from player profiles and the Player Bios table. [[1]](https://old.reddit.com/r/BasketballGM/comments/ij7fq5/frivolity_to_show_which_jersey_numbers_had_the/)

 * **2020-08-29: Single game highs for players are now tracked for all stats in BBGM - points, rebounds, assists, etc. View them on player profile pages or in the main Player Stats table by switching the stat type to "Game Highs". [[1]](https://basketball-gm.com/blog/2020/08/game-highs/) [[2]](https://old.reddit.com/r/BasketballGM/comments/iiluf2/single_game_highs_for_players_are_now_tracked_for/)**

 * **2020-08-26: Added the Elam Ending as an option for game simulation in BBGM. [[1]](https://basketball-gm.com/blog/2020/08/elam-ending/) [[2]](https://old.reddit.com/r/BasketballGM/comments/ih19y1/new_in_version_202008260936_the_elam_ending_comes/)**